engasifrahman/design_patterns_php/src/Creational/Builder/README.md

 > **"The Architectural Director of Object Construction"** 🎬
 >
-> The **Builder** pattern separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
-It provides step-by-step object creation with full control over each construction phase.
+> **Builder** design pattern lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.

 ## 🎯 Overall Concept